Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Methods: MPS and DMRG

 Exploiting this symmetry in the calculations gives a significant improvement in efficiency, by reducing the dimension of the computational Hilbert space.
 Using $m=1000$ SU(2)-symmetric basis states is equivalent to $m\approx3000$ states with no (or just Abelian $U(1)$) symmetry.
 We performed both finite DMRG and infinite DMRG\cite{McCulloch08} (iDMRG) calculations.
 The latter exploits translational symmetry available in the thermodynamic limit.

 Because MPS is fundamentally a 1D ansatz, to apply it to 2D models a mapping is necessary.
-We map the 1D chain of spins into a size $N=L \times 3$ chain as shown in \fref{fig:lattice}, where $L$ is the length of the 3-leg cylinder.
+We map the 1D chain of spins into a size $N=L \times 3$ chain in the YC configuration as shown in \fref{fig:lattice}, where $L$ is the length of the 3-leg cylinder.
 The computational cost will scale approximately linearly with length, but still exponential with width, which is a limitation of this method.
-The model is on a cylinder, i.e. we use open boundary conditions (OBC) in the long (horizontal) direction and periodic boundary condition (PBC) in the short (vertical) direction.
-Using this wrapping, the lattice is conventionally a YC$L\!\times\!3$ and there are ($3N-12$)-bonds available for each of NN and NNN couplings.
+The model is on a cylinder, i.e. we use open boundary conditions (OBC) in the long (horizontal) direction and periodic boundary conditions (PBC) in the short (vertical) direction, so that the total number of NN or NNN bonds in the lattice is $3N-12$.
 From finite size scalings of the energy and other order parameters, we found that sizes up to $30 \times 3$ are large enough to scale finite results properly into the thermodynamic limit.

 In the case of iDMRG, one can classify all possible wrappings of the triangular lattice on an infinite 3-leg cylinder, using a standard notation developed for single-wall carbon nanotubes.\cite{Wildoer98} We use the wrapping vector $\vektor{C}_0=(-3,3)$ in this notation.
 The unit vectors, $\vektor{a_1}$ and $\vektor{a_2}$, used to specify $\vektor{C}_0$, are shown in \fref{fig:lattice}. $\vektor{C}_0$ preserves the tripartite symmetry on the infinite lattice.
 The pitch angle of this wrapping method is $\phi_0 = 90^{\circ}$.
 The matrix product operator\cite{McCulloch07} (MPO) representation of the Hamiltonian has a 3-site unit-cell in the direction of $\vektor{C}_0$.
 One can show that $\vektor{C}_0$ is the shortest possible wrapping vector that preserves tripartite symmetry.
 The minimum unit-cell of the wavefunction however is 18 sites, as the smallest even size that preserves tripartite symmetry.